HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - Select the sprite sheet in the "Project" tab (Assets/Art/spritesheet_ground)
+ - Select the sprite sheet in the 'Project' tab (Assets/Art/spritesheet_ground).
- - In the "Inspector", set "Filter Mode" to "Point (no filter)"
+ - In the 'Inspector', set 'Filter Mode' to 'Point (no filter)' and apply when prompted.

 <img src="http://i.imgur.com/B0nqf75.png" width=50% />